palewire/first-visual-story/readthedocs/index.rst

    :target: https://github.com/new

 Then connect your local directory to GitHub with the following command.
+Replace ``<yourusername>`` with your GitHub user name.

 .. code-block:: bash

     $ git remote add origin https://github.com/<yourusername>/first-graphics-app.git

 Create your first file, a blank ``README`` with a `Markdown <https://en.wikipedia.org/wiki/Markdown>`_ file extension since that's `the preferred format of GitHub <https://help.github.com/articles/github-flavored-markdown>`_.
 The filename will be ``README.md``.
+Markdown is a simple way of writing nicely formatted text, complete with headlines, links, images, etc.

 .. code-block:: bash